-The 2019 Oscars are a good reference point for the 2020 edition, as the 91st Academy Awards had some heavy favorites that won – and others that didn’t.
+The 2020 Oscars are a good reference point for the 2021 odds, as the 91st Academy Awards had some heavy favorites that won – and others that didn’t.
 Below are the Oscars winners from the main categories last year, showing you how on-the-ball the betting public usually is, as well as how larger social narratives might drive an underdog to victory.

 The following historical odds are from Bovada’s coverage of last year’s Oscars, with the winners in bold.
 In these main categories, you can see that the Oscar winners came from the top two choices each time.
 Take note of this and apply it to your betting strategy this season!

 There is only one entity that who votes for Oscar winners, and that’s the Academy of Motion Pictures Art and Sciences, or AMPAS.
 Unless you’re a member of the Academy, you don’t get to vote on these awards, which means there’s no way to help boost your Oscars bets.
 Like Al Pacino in Scent of a Woman, you’ll be going into this one blind!

 About The Oscars - When Are The Academy Awards?

 If you’re looking for how to watch the Academy Awards, you can catch the big show live on ABC in February 2020.
 However, if you don’t have traditional television, you may need to know how to stream the Oscars.
 Regardless, we’ve got all the applicable broadcast info here: